 We were first alerted to this when we saw some twigs and blue twine on the ground of our front porch.
 We noticed a bird flying in and out of our porch and eventually noticed this little birdie’s nest!

 At first, I was very cautious about taking any photos because I didn’t want to scare away the bird.
-If she felt threatened, she might have abandoned the nest and I certainly didn’t want that to happen.
+If she felt threatened, she might abandon the nest and I certainly didn’t want that to happen.
 Thus, I tried to stay quiet and hidden from view as I crept on her.

 As I watched day by day, she was bringing back tiny worms for the babies.
 The babies had hatched!
 At this point, I didn’t know how many babies there were because I hadn’t seen the eggs.